 - Refrain from leaving kettles boiling, especially without a lid.
 Not only will you be cutting costs on your electricity bill but also preventing moisture from building up on your ceiling and walls.

 Mould problems can cause extensive property damage.
-Have you tried all the above methods, but the damp is still recurring?
+Have you tried all the above methods, but the dampness is still recurring?
 Seek damp proofing services from JNR contracting.
-As market leaders in property maintenance, JNR Projects guarantee you an exceptional service.
+As market leaders in property maintenance, JNR Projects guarantees you an exceptional service.
 Some of the services offered include new injected DPCs, remedial decoration, plaster removal, mesh membrane installations and more.
 Contact us today!